 - Light lunch

-- Transport back to Rydges hotel and/or the airport
+- Transport back to Rydges hotel or the Christchurch airport.

 Stop 1: Bexley Wetlands and Christchurch Residential Red Zone (Ōtakaro Avon River Corridor )

 The Bexley Wetland is of cultural importance Māori in Canterbury, as it was a source of mahinga kai (food and other resources).
 When European settlers arrived in 1850 Ōtautahi/Christchurch was covered in extensive wetlands.
 The estuary and river mouth of the Ōtakaro/Avon and Opawaho/Heathcote rivers is an area where freshwater and saltwater mix and provides resources that cater to abundant bird life, incorporating salt marsh, salt meadow, coastal bush and freshwater wetland areas.

 The wastewater treatment plant oxidation ponds have also attracted birds, some of which have moved into the Wetlands area.
 A significant portion of the local community has for some time been concerned about, and active in, saving the unique habitats of Bexley Wetland.
 12.5 hectares of Bexley Wetland are now an Ecological Heritage Site.

 The earthquakes during 2010-2011 led to the ground in Christchurch experiencing liquefaction, a process where silt soils act like a liquid when under stress.
 In the Eastern suburns of Christchurch, 400,000 tonnes of silt rose to the surface.
 Due to this soil damage, the Government declared areas around the Avon River an uninhabitable ‘Red Zone’, and 7000 homes have been removed from an area of 600 hectares.